rahul051296/ticket-bot/data/data.md

 - you're clever
 - you're pretty smart
 - you're qualified
-- why are you so smart
+- why are you so smart?
 - you are so clever

 ## intent:smalltalk.agent.crazy